R7rainz/TaskFlow/README.md

 - `dist/` (compiled JS) is ignored by `.gitignore`.
 Build artifacts should not be committed.
 If you accidentally committed `dist/` in the past, the repository has a cleanup commit to remove tracked `dist/` files and `.gitignore` prevents re-adding them.
 - Keep secrets out of git.
 This repository's `.gitignore` already contains `.env*` patterns.

+## Project structure

+Brief overview of the primary files and folders you'll see in this repo:

+- `src/` — TypeScript source files
+	- `index.ts` — application entry point
+	- `controllers/` — Express controllers (auth, 2FA)
+	- `services/` — business logic and integrations (authServices, emailService, twoFactorService)
+	- `routes/` — route definitions (v1)
+	- `middleware/` — Express middleware (auth, rate limiting)
+	- `validators/` — request validation logic
+	- `types/` — shared TypeScript types
+- `prisma/` — Prisma schema and migrations
+- `generate/` — generated Prisma client (do not commit; listed for context)
+- `.env*` and `prod.env` — environment variable files (ignored in git)
+- `README.md`, `package.json`, `tsconfig.json`, `Dockerfile` — repo metadata and build config

+This structure keeps clear separation between HTTP handling (controllers/routes) and business logic (services), making unit testing and maintenance easier.

+## Maintenance & contribution guidelines

+This project follows a lightweight maintenance workflow to keep the repo clean and stable:

+- Branching: use topic branches from `master` (or create a `main` branch if you prefer).
+Prefix branch names with the issue or feature, e.g. `feat/2fa-setup` or `fix/login-guard`.
+- Commits: follow Conventional Commits (e.g., `feat(...)`, `fix(...)`, `chore(...)`) so changelogs can be generated later.
+- Pull requests: open PRs for all changes; include a description of the change and link to any related issues.
+Keep PRs small and focused.
+- Code style: keep TypeScript strict (tsconfig) and prefer small, well-tested functions in `services/`.
+- Tests: add unit tests (Jest/Vitest) for `services/` and integration tests (supertest) for critical endpoints.

+### Releasing and dependency updates

+- Use `pnpm` to manage dependencies.
+Run `pnpm up` to update dependencies and test locally before committing.
+- Consider Dependabot or GitHub Actions to automatically open PRs for dependency updates.

+### Security and secrets

+- Never commit secrets.
+Use `.gitignore` (already configured) and keep production secrets in a secret manager or via the deployment platform.
+- Rotate JWT/refresh secrets periodically and store them in a secure vault.

+## Support & contact

+For questions or to report bugs, open an issue in the repository.
+If you want direct help with setup, tell me what environment you deploy to (Docker, DigitalOcean, Kubernetes) and I can provide tailored instructions.

 ## Docker (deployment)